Knowledge quiz

 Fondant will dry out unless you are careful.

-Woodpecker damage is rare, and they have to learn to do it.
-Once they start, their offspring will learn too.
+Woodpecker damage is rare; they have to learn to do it.
+Once they start, their offspring do it too.
 In these circumstances, protection is essential.
-Otherwise, they are only likely to attack when the ground is frozen and they can not find ants to eat.
 Protection ranges from chicken wire to old fertiliser bags or hessian (which hang down to stop the woodpecker from getting a grip).
-Wire mashes up polyhives, and the sacks do not protect the roof.
+Wire mashes up poly hives, and sacks do not protect the roof.

 The hive must be sound with no cracks and securely strapped down to a sturdy stand.